Dress for success

 Skiing and snowboarding is for everyone, but you want to understand what you are capable of physically.
 Take your time, enjoy the mountains and don’t push it.

 Before you travel to Pico Mountain, make sure your car is ready for the ride.
 Plan your route so you know exactly where you are going.
 It’s a good idea to have an ice scraper, shovel, jumper cables and snow tires.
-Make sure that you’re prepared for winter driving conditions because nobody waits on a powder day.
+Make sure that you’re prepared for winter driving conditions.

 What to bring: